-Athene’s practice explores corporeality and abstraction of the human form.
-Inspired by Julia Kristeva’s writings on the abject, he plays with the push and pull of seduction and disgust, confronting our shared mortality and the notion of our bodies as pure matter.
+Damaris Athene’s practice explores corporeality and the human form, focusing on painting and printmaking, and starting to include digital print and sculpture.
+She is occupied by Julia Kristeva’s writings on the abject, playing with the push and pull of seduction and disgust she speaks of to confront mortality and the notion of our bodies as pure matter.

-“In my work the body becomes unrecognisable, re-appropriating images from medicine, vastly changing scale or digitally manipulating body parts.
-Scientific imagery is imbued with emotional value and discussion is provoked.”
+Her work often renders the body unrecognisable, re-appropriating images from medicine, vastly changing scale or digitally manipulating body parts.